vnegrisolo/vnegrisolo.github.io/_posts/javascript/2016-10-01-chrome-extensions-setup.md

 Developing a Chrome plugin is easy and here it is [chrome-extension] documentation.
 They are actually a bunch of **javascript/css/html** files packaged in **signed/zipped** one.
 Chrome also updates every installed plugin for the user if a new release comes in, super handy.
 Developers can also set a price for plugins and make some money with that 💰, or you can open the source code making it free for everybody and contribute to the community. 💸

 In fact Chrome Extensions are a simple way to interact with third part pages and add the features you think that should be there.
-That's why I started my [netflex] plugin and here is my final [netflex-code].
+That's why I started my [NetFlex][netflex] plugin and here is my final [NetFlex Code][netflex-code].

 ## Setup